meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

     ##    user  system elapsed
     ##   0.004   0.000   0.006

-Again, so when it comes to making new columns.
-There is no real advantage if you use base R or the tidyverse for this.
+When it comes to making new columns.
+There is no real advantage whether you use base R or tidyverse for this.
 You should see the advantage of using the tidyverse with some of the more complex situations.

 Using the stats per game, each players total fouls in a season were calculated.
 After it is calculated it is then appended back to the aggregate player data frame.